QuickBooks Blog

 To claim fuel and other car expenses for deliveries, a valid logbook is essential.
 The logbook serves as evidence, required by the ATO, to determine the percentage of car expenses eligible for claiming.
 Alternatively, you can use the cents per Kilometre method.
 By utilising this approach, your deduction is capped at a fixed rate for a maximum of 5,000km, resulting in a relatively restricted overall deduction amount.

-Looking ahead to 2023-2024, the rate is projected to be 85 cents per km, allowing for a maximum claim of $4,250.
+For 2024-2025, the rate is 88 cents per km, allowing for a maximum claim of $4,400.

 Make Your Tax Returns a Breeze

-Food delivery drivers can take advantage of tax advice and simplify their tax returns by using reliable tax software.
+Food delivery drivers can take advantage of tax advice and simplify their tax returns by using reliable tax software.Β

 Effortlessly track your mileage with our advanced auto mileage tracking feature and prepare your tax lodgement.
-Simplify tax season by easily capturing and organising your business expense receipts in one place using QuickBooks Tax Software
+Simplify tax season by easily capturing and organising your business expense receipts in one place using QuickBooks Tax Software.Β

 Experience a hassle-free tax season with our innovative features.
 Try a free 30-day trial today!